 - Sponge stamp pads

 Step 1.
-Get a small wood block, or other sturdy base for your stamp.
-Then, choose your stamp ink colours.
-Sarah picked a rich, festive bluish red and snowy white, but you can use tried-and- true red and green, or even add some sparkle with metallic ink.
-Opt for a stamp pad with a sponge soaked in ink, rather than a cloth, for better ink transfer.
+Get a small wood block or other sturdy base for your stamp.
+Then, choose your stamp ink colors.
+Sarah picked a rich, festive red and snowy white, but you can also use tried-and-true red and green or add some sparkle with metallic ink.
+For better ink transfer, opt for a stamp pad with a sponge soaked in ink rather than a cloth.

 Step 2.
-Wrap the wood block in jute twine or rubber bands, leaving a bit of space between each strand or band and being careful not to overlap the jute or rubber.
-(If one part of the stamp is too raised, only that section will make an impression.)
-Twine makes a stamp with a looser pattern; rubber bands will give you cleaner lines and a bit more solid colour.
+Wrap the wood block in jute twine or rubber bands, leaving a bit of space between each strand or band and being careful not to overlap the jute or rubber (If one part of the stamp is too raised, only that section will make an impression).
+Twine makes a stamp with a looser pattern; rubber bands will give you cleaner lines and a more solid color.

 Get more DIY & Home Improvement ideas in our guide.